wuare/demo/README.md

 ### Question
-1.how to handle escape character?
+1. how to handle escape character?
-2.how to handle http header connection-keepalive?
+2. how to handle http header connection-keepalive?
-3.how to implement a complete parser?
+3. how to implement a complete parser?